Disclaimer: Information in this article should not be taken as medical advice. Before you make any changes, you should speak with your provider.

 - Minimize light and sound in your sleeping environment.

 - Don't use screens for at least 30 minutes before going to bed.
+If you can't avoid them, turn off blue light.

 - Practice a bedtime routine (such as some gentle yoga).